 Over the years in my blog and in videos I’ve talked a lot about two topics.
-First, that credit repair, although it’s a great service only accounts for 35% of a credit score.
+First, is credit repair.
+Although it’s a great service only accounts for 35% of a credit score.
 We do a great job with credit repair but we also provide our clients with other services.
 These other services help a client with 100% of their credit score.
 The second topic is that we educate our clients on credit and how to have a great credit score.
 That way they can maintain that score on their own for the rest of their life.
 So, let’s get into discussing how is a credit score calculated.

 How Is a Credit Score Calculated?

-Outstanding Debt (30%) – Outstanding debt is what you still owe on accounts.
+Outstanding debt is what you still owe on accounts.
 It makes up 30% of your overall credit score.
 This is based on the amount of available credit you have versus how much you are using.

 There are revolving credit accounts and installment and mortgage accounts.
 Installment and mortgage accounts are based on the original loan amount versus the amount still owed.
 Auto loans also fit into this category.
-These type loans have a set monthly payment over a specific period of time.
+These types of loans have a set monthly payment over a specific period of time.
 Revolving credit is generally credit cards.
 This is looked at with regard to the credit limit versus the amount owed.
 The best practice is to keep the balance below 30% of the limit on the account.
 This will make the biggest positive impact on your credit score.

-Length of Credit History (15%) – This category reflects how long your accounts have been open.
-Also it looks at the length of time since the last activity on the account.
-The longer an account is open and current the better impact to your credit score.
+This category reflects how long your accounts have been open.
+Also, it looks at the length of time since the last activity on the account.
+The longer an account is open and current the better impact on your credit score.

-Type of Credit (10%) – It’s beneficial to have a mix of different types of accounts.
+It’s beneficial to have a mix of different types of accounts.
 For example, a mortgage, an auto loan, 2 major credit cards, and 2 store or gas cards.
 The caution here is not to take on more debt for the sake of your credit score.

 There are two types of inquiries that appear on your credit report.
 Inquiries that you authorize to obtain credit, or hard inquiries.
 And, promotional, or soft inquiries.
 Too many hard inquiries in a short time can negatively impact your credit profile.
 However, inquiries that occur for mortgage and auto loans prior to 30 days from scoring do not affect your score.
 Also, if multiple auto loan inquiries occur within a 14 day period as treated as a single inquiry.
 Promotional inquires do not affect your credit score.

 To build a good credit score or to more positively impact the score that you have, it’s important to understand how is a credit score calculated.
 For more details watch our brief video above.